harnerdesigns/jackharner-gatsby/src/content/blog/a-brief-history/index.md

 One of my favorite things to build was the Color Picker and integrating it with the CSS variables used to theme the site.

-It uses a pretty simple but kind of math heavy script to calculate the appropriate text color for the chose color:
+It uses a pretty simple but kind of math heavy script to calculate the appropriate text color for the chosen color:

 ```js
   getTextColor = (c) => {